Dacian Varga

 Dacian Şerban Varga (born 15 October 1984) is a Romanian former professional footballer who played as a winger.

-Career
+Club career

 Childhood

 Varga began his football career at the age of 8, when his father took him at an indoor-football club based in Deva, a neighbour city of Petroșani.
 He played for this club until 1996, when he moved at Dinamo Bucharest's youngsters.

 Dinamo București

 At the age of 12, Varga moved to Dinamo's youngsters.
 He was trained by two former glories, Gheorghe Mihali and Iulian Mihăescu.
 He became national champion with his teammates before moving to another football club based in Bucharest, Sportul Studențesc.

 Sportul Studențesc youngsters

 Varga arrived at Sportul Studențesc when he was 17.
 Before playing for the senior team, he played until 2003 at Sportul Studențesc youngsters, a well-known Youth Academy in Bucharest and in Romania.
 When he arrived at Sportul, he had a controversy with his coach, Cornel Jurcă, in his first match for Sportul's second team, and he was relegated to the Youth Team.
 The Youth Team coach, Cristian Sava, helped Varga very much, and in 2004, Varga was ready for playing in the Romanian top division, then called Divizia A.